ZiedHY/ZiedHY.github.io/README.md

 2. Then, we compute the gradient of the loss function in the initial p-vector.
 3. The gradient direction indicates the direction to take in order to maximise the loss function.
 So, we take a small step in the opposite direction of gradient and we update weights' values accordingly using this update rule:
 ![Octocat](https://raw.githubusercontent.com/ZiedHY/ZiedHY.github.io/ZiedHY-patch-1/UpdateRule.PNG)
 4. We move continuously until convergence to reach the lowest point of this landscape (local minima).

+In the update rule, _Etha_ is the **learning rate** and determines how large is the step we take in the direction of our gradient.
+His choice is very important.
+If it is too low, the model could stuck in a local minima.
+If it is too large it could diverge.
+Adaptive learning rates could be used to adapt the learning rate value for each iteration of the gradient.
+For more detailed explanation please read this [overview of gradient descent optimization algorithms by Sebastian Ruder](https://arxiv.org/pdf/1609.04747.pdf).

+Now the question is how to compute the gradient of the loss function in respect of a given vector of weights?